History of the United States Marine Corps: Continental era

-On 3 August 1778, the sailors and Marines aboard the Continental Navy ship General Gates and intercepted, then defeated, the British letter-of-marque brigantine HMS Montague, whose under command of Captain Horatio Nelson.
+On 3 August 1778, the sailors and Marines aboard the Continental Navy ship General Gates and intercepted, then defeated, the British privateer brigantine Montague, under the command of a Captain Nelson.

 The Marines aboard Providence attack a 30-ship convoy on 7 August, off the coast of Nova Scotia.
 They inflict damage on an armed transport carrying Highland troops.

 On 27 September, the British ships HMS Experiment and HMS Unicorn engage Continental ship Raleigh off the Penobscot River, Maine, and force her aground.
 Some of the Marines and sailors escape to shore, but more are captured.

 Marines would mainly participate in the naval battles of the war, fighting ship-to-ship, such as the Battle of Valcour Island and famed Battle of Flamborough Head.
 Marksmen would perch in the upper rigging and masts of the ship to fire on enemy sailors from above.
 However, unlike British Marines, the Continental Marines would take the then-unorthodox missions of landing parties and other services ashore.
 For example, Marines would support batteries ashore at the Siege of Charleston in the spring of 1780.

 Continental Marines landed and briefly captured Nautilus Island and the Majabagaduce peninsula in the Penobscot Expedition in 1779, but withdrew with heavy losses when Commodore Dudley Saltonstall's force failed to capture the nearby fort.
 A group under Navy Captain James Willing left Pittsburgh, traveled down the Ohio and Mississippi Rivers, captured a ship later known as USS Morris, and in conjunction with other Continental Marines, brought by ship from the Gulf of Mexico, raided British Loyalists on the shore of Lake Pontchartrain on 10 September 1779.
 The last official act of the Continental Marines was to escort a stash of silver, on loan from Louis XVI of France, from Boston to Philadelphia to enable the opening of the Bank of North America.
 However, Marines did fight on the duel between USS Alliance and HMS Sibyl on 10 March 1783, the last recorded shots of the war, and Pvt Robert Stout of that ship would be the last recorded mention of a Continental Marine one year later.
 Major Nicholas would die from yellow fever on 27 August 1790.
 In all, the Continental Marines suffered 49 dead and 70 wounded.